 What Is the Earned Income Tax Credit?

-The Earned Income Tax Credit (EITC) is a refundable tax credit for low to moderate income families that helps those families offset the burden of Social Security taxes and provides them with an additional incentive to work.
-Families that qualify for the EITC can reduce the amount of taxes they owe and, since the credit is refundable, even receive money back from the federal government if the amount of the credit exceeds the amount of taxes owed.
+The Earned Income Credit (EIC) is a refundable tax credit for low to moderate-income families.
+The credit is intended to help those families offset the burden of Social Security taxes and provide them with an additional incentive to keep working.
+Families that qualify for the EIC can reduce the amount of taxes they owe.
+Because the credit is refundable, families can even receive money back from the federal government if the amount of the credit exceeds the amount of taxes owed.

 Who Qualifies for the Credit?